 Pain in other locations may occur with ITBS, of course.
 There’s nothing about ITBS that eliminates the possibility of other painful conditions in the region.
 They may even be related.
 However, these other pain problems are other pain problems — not iliotibial band syndrome.

-Although there are many things that can make a hip and thigh hurt, by far the most common is simple muscle pain caused by muscle knots (a.k.a. myofascial trigger points).
-The trigger points themselves are usually in the hips, but the pain often spreads downwards into the thigh.
-A common and easy example of this phenomenon is Perfect Spot #6: the trigger point is in the upper hip, but the pain spreads into the back, buttocks, and thigh.
-Another important example is the common trigger point in the tensor fasciae latae muscle (harder to describe and self-treat).
+The trigger points themselves are usually in the hips, but the pain often spreads (“refers”) downwards into the thigh.5 A common and easy example of this phenomenon is Perfect Spot #6: the trigger point is in the upper hip, but the pain spreads into the back, buttocks, and thigh.
+Another important example is the common trigger point in the tensor fasciae latae muscle.6

 Hip muscle pain is not only a common problem in general — with or without ITBS — but is also potentially implicated in ITBS.
-For instance, ITBS may because of tight, grouchy hip muscles that control the tension on the IT band.
+For instance, grouchy hip muscles that control the tension on the IT band might be a minor factor causing ITBS.
 Many ITBS patients seem to experience significant hip discomfort in addition to their strong lateral knee pain.
 Treating the hip pain may or may not have any effect on ITBS, but is probably worthwhile in itself.

 If you think that you might have hip muscle pain, my muscle pain tutorial should be your next stop.

-Of pain sources in the leg itself, the big quadriceps trigger point is a common doozy, Perfect Spot #8, but it’s referred pain tends to dominate the lower end of the thigh.
+Of pain sources in the leg itself, the big quadriceps trigger point is a common doozy, Perfect Spot #8.
+It’s referred pain tends to dominate the lower end of the thigh.

 What if you have knee pain that is almost lateral?
 It’s still something else!